crpietschmann/portfolio/_posts/2012-04-13-design-patterns-basics-of-dependency-injection.markdown

     }
 }</pre>

-<p>All that really changed when adding Dependency Injection was to make the constructor accept and require a reference to the desired IDataService implementation for the class to use.
-Now, in order to change the IDataService implementation to use you no longer need to modify the DataAccessLayer class itself.</p>
+All that really changed when adding Dependency Injection was to make the constructor accept and require a reference to the desired IDataService implementation for the class to use.
+Now, in order to change the IDataService implementation to use you no longer need to modify the DataAccessLayer class itself.

-<p>Here’s an example of instantiating an instance of the DataAccessLayer class and passing in the desired dependency:</p>
+Here’s an example of instantiating an instance of the DataAccessLayer class and passing in the desired dependency:

 <pre class="csharpcode">var myservice = <span class="kwrd">new</span> DataAccessLayer(<span class="kwrd">new</span> DataService());</pre>

-<p>Lastly, you can create a parameterless constructor to give the object a “default” IDataService to use if one is not specified.
+Lastly, you can create a parameterless constructor to give the object a “default” IDataService to use if one is not specified.
 This can be handy for using at runtime, while the injection is used for unit testing.
-Here’s the DataAccessLayer class modified to include the parameterless constructor:</p>
+Here’s the DataAccessLayer class modified to include the parameterless constructor:

 <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">class</span> DataAccessLayer
 {